A Little About Me!

 Plain English

-If we are going to force emergency management to use technology, to change the very nature of how a practice functions, then we need to show that what we’d like to do is actually a net benefit and not needless fiddling.
+If we are going to force a group to use information communication technology, then often times we will need to “prove” that it works.
+And yet, we ignore the way technology requires us to be versus the reality of those who would respond to disaster.
+In order to change the very nature of how a practice functions, then we need to show that what we’d like to do is actually a net benefit and not needless fiddling.
 And yet, we keep attempting to fiddle without proving anything.

 To me, I need to simultaneously prove that information communication technology can work as a useful tool in whatever industry i’m working with while also changing the fundamental nature of technological development to include the inevitable use of a device used by consumers for everything.